 The folk music of Haryana has been spread by the Bhats, Saangis, and Jogis.
 Music is made using many traditional instruments like Sarangi, Harmonium, Chimta, Dhadd, Dholak, Manjeera, Khartal, Damaru, Duggi, Daf, Bansuri, Been, Ghungroo, Dhak, Gharha (by adding rubber cover on top of the pitcher), Thali (beaten with a stick to make music) and Shankha.

 Famous tourist attractions

 Hotel Rajhans (Surajkund) and Badkal Lake are on the Delhi Agra highway.
-Karna Lake (Karnal), Skylark, Parakeet, and Kingfisher (Ambala) are on Delhi-Chandigarh highway.
-Yadavindra Gardens at Pinjore, on the Chandigarh Shimla road, are a must see.
+Karna Lake (Karnal), Skylark, Parakeet, and Kingfisher (Ambala) are on the Delhi-Chandigarh highway.
+Yadavindra Gardens at Pinjore, on the Chandigarh Shimla road, are a must-see.
 Panchkula district has the Morni Hills – the only hill station of Haryana.

 The Delhi-Alwar highway boasts of a unique hilly attraction Sohna, in the Gurgaon district.
 Surkhab (Sirsa) and Flamingo (Hissar) complexes are on the Delhi-Fazilka national highway.
 Kurukshetra is a great pilgrimage for Hindus and tourists from all over visit the venue of Mahabharat war and the birthplace of the Bhagavad Gita.